 The Financial Well-Being studies and Seymour Financial Resilience Index TM highlight that financial stress, and financial vulnerability, is a mainstream issue for Canada, despite it being one of the richest countries in the world.
 As highlighted in our October 2020 Index report, 72% of Canadians – over 18 million adults – are not financially resilient.
-And there are many populations facing financial vulnerability and hardship, including women; low income Canadians, those impacted by job losses or reduced hours as a result of the pandemic, small business owners, renters, Canadians with disabilities, Indigenous peoples, renters, those struggling with debt and those facing financial hardship as a result of unplanned life events such as divorce, disability or death.
+And there are many populations facing financial vulnerability and hardship, or facing systemic barriers.
+These include people impacted by job losses or reduced hours as a result of the pandemic, low-income Canadians, Canadians with disabilities, Indigenous peoples, renters, those struggling with debt and those facing financial hardship as a result of unplanned life events such as divorce, disability or death.

 Defining financial health, resilience and wellness within the overall construct of financial well-being

 There are three inter-related constructs that we define and measure through our financial well-being framework and national independent Financial Well-Being studies for Canada (2017-2021)

 Financial health is about your ability to balance your financial needs of today with those of tomorrow, as a result of decisions and behaviours that move you forward.

 Through our FHI studies and Index, here we measure many consumer and financial behaviours, such as the extent to which households plan ahead for upcoming expenses, save towards longer term goals, or manage debt.
 These behaviours span the spectrum of daily financial management, debt/ credit management; saving planning and investing, and protection.

 Financial resilience is about your ability to get through financial hardship, financial stressors or ‘shocks’ as a result of unplanned life events.

 Here we measure different aspects that impact households’ resilience or cause financial vulnerability, including access to social capital in times of financial hardship, or available liquid savings buffers.